Enter the original functions and their derivatives into the calculator to determine the derivative of the product of two functions.

 To calculate the derivative of the product of two functions, first find the derivative of function f and multiply it by function g.
 Then, multiply function f by the derivative of function g.
 Add these two results together to get the derivative of the product of the two functions.

-What is a Leibniz Rule?
+What is the Leibniz Rule?

 How to Calculate Leibniz Rule?